psairam/nuage-ospdirector/Documentation/6.0/README.rst

    * VSD and VSC are set up before running OpenStack Platform director.
    * Your network includes redundant VSDs.
-   * Manual Horizon and Heat integration for Nuage Extensions are required because these modules are not part of the packaged integration.

 RHEL 7.7 is supported with OSP 13.